 Winter is upon us and the ski season is just getting started.
-But with the coronavirus pandemic still out of control, 2021 travel is still not the norm.
-Most large events were canceled in 2020 but the ski season of 2021 may have some promise depending on your location and the destination.
-Of course, any gay ski event that does take place in 2021 will certainly be unlike past events with restrictions on number of attendees, parties, group events and enhanced safety regulations.
-But if all goes well, you might just be lucky enough to attend one of these 5 events.
-If not, 2022 is just around the corner.
+Now with the coronavirus pandemic slowly improving, the 2022 ski season is opening and returning to some sense of normalcy, albeit with likely enhanced safety regulations in most places.
+Most large events were canceled in 2020 and 2021, but depending on your location and the destination, 2022 might be back on!
+Of course, any gay ski event that does take place in 2022 may require vaccines as well as having possible restrictions on the number of attendees, parties and group events.
+But if all goes well, you might just be lucky enough to attend one of these 5 events in 2022.

 What is a Gay Ski Week?